-Time series data can also be generated by the model postprocessor in Dispersion or by statistical forecasting in Aircast or from some meteorological agency.
+Time series data can also be generated by the postprocessor menu option in Dispersion or by statistical forecasting in Aircast or from some meteorological agency.

 All these data are gathered and organised into the time series database.
 In order to view or analyse the data, Indico Presentation has to select one or a few series.